After the 1997 Eruption of the Soufriere Hills Volcano, it’s still an island divided

-“Montserrat is quite an exciting place to live as we are in the process of a total redevelopment,” says Veta, vivacious go-getter with a million dollar smile.
+“Montserrat is quite an exciting place to live as we are in the process of a total redevelopment,” says Veta, a vivacious go-getter with a million-dollar smile.
 “I have the opportunity to be a part of that.”

-She returned after 13 years in England and is playing an important role in development and education with AQUA Montserrat, www.aquamontserrat.com, her dream come true.
-She will customize off the grid tours, whether it be beginner or advanced snorkeling, lion fish hunting, reef research, or preparing lion fish for a beach barbecue.
+She returned after 13 years in England and is playing an important role in development and education with AQUA Montserrat (their Facebook page here) her dream come true.
+She will customize off-the-grid tours, whether it be a beginner or advanced snorkeling, lionfish hunting, reef research, or preparing lionfish for a beach barbecue.
 She also provides education and appreciation training for the island’s youngsters.

-Watermelon Cottage elegant, romantic dining in a charming setting with an Asian ambience.
+Watermelon Cottage is elegant, romantic dining in a charming setting with an Asian ambiance.
 Each meal is individually prepared and the options are creative and absolutely memorable!
 Reservations required.

 Nanny’s Café Bar & Restaurant, on the main road in Brades.
 Tasty local fare and drinks served al fresco.
 Go for happy hour and rock out with local musicians.

 Java Lava Coffee House and Wine Bar – (see their Facebook page) features the work of local artists.
 Run by Vidya Birkhoff, an energetic woman from Trinidad who left the corporate world to follow her dream.
 Casual setting, wonderful menu, everything custom made.
 Located in St Peter’s, closed July – Sept.